60 Famous London Landmarks You Must See

 Cutty Sark is another of the iconic London landmarks found in Greenwich.
 At this attraction, you can board and explore the Cutty Sark, a historic British clipper ship.

 The ship has been restored to the way it was in the mid-1800s.
-You can wander around a range of areas, including the main deck, the captain's cabin, and the hold, which has cargo, including crates of tea and spices.
-Every section of the boat also has museum-like exhibits which offer more information on the Cutty Sark and its role in British history.
+You can wander around various areas, including the main deck, the captain's cabin, and the hold, which has cargo, including crates of tea and spices.

 The ZSL London Zoo is in Regent's Park and is a fun attraction to check out.
 The zoo is the oldest in England and is also a conservation zoo.
 This means that all sales proceeds go towards protecting the creatures of our planet.

 Animals to visit here include tigers, meerkats, giraffes, and penguins, among many more.
-There are various experiences to try, too, such as meeting penguins or meerkats and being a zookeeper for the day.
-The London Zoo is a much loved and important London attraction that is well worth a visit no matter what your age.
+There are various experiences to try, too, such as being a zookeeper for the day.
+The London Zoo is a much loved and important London attraction that is well worth a visit no matter your age.

 When visiting London, a trip to Covent Garden is a must!
 In fact, you'll probably find yourself returning to this bustling area a few times during your stay.
 Found in London's West End, Covent Garden is a predominantly pedestrian-only area full of great shops, fun bars, and incredible dining.